/Teaching/System Level Programming/Assignments/A4

 :

-- ”initSharedMemoriesUser()”
+- ”initSharedMemoryObjectsPlayer()”

 - Initialize the shared memory objects.

-- Make sure only to set the permissions the process needs!
+- Make sure to only set the permissions the process needs!

-- ”initMmapingsUser()”
+- ”initMemoryMappingsPlayer()”

 - Map those objects to virtual memory.